RedisLabs/redislabs-docs/content/rc/api/examples/manage-subscriptions.md

     Use `GET /payment-methods` to find a payment method ID.

-    You don't need to pass this field in your API request if you subscribed to Redis Enterprise Cloud through GCP Marketplace.
+    You don't need to pass this field in your API request if you subscribed to Redis Enterprise Cloud through Google Cloud Marketplace.

 - **`cloudAccountId`** - Set a cloud account ID connected to your account.

     To list cloud account IDs, use `GET /cloud-accounts`.
 To use internal resources, set it to `"cloudAccountId": 1`.

-    If you subscribed to Redis Enterprise Cloud through GCP Marketplace, use `1` for this field.
+    If you subscribed to Redis Enterprise Cloud through Google Cloud Marketplace, use `1` for this field.

 The request JSON body contains two primary segments: subscription specification and databases specification.
 When you create a subscription, you must specify one or more databases in the "`databases`" array.